etherphis/etherphis/README.md

 # 🤖 Vin H
 **`Digital Craftsman (Fullstack Developer/Software Engineer)`**

 Hello there!
 My name is Vin H and I am a Fullstack Developer and Software Engineer with the goal to make the internet a better place.
-I always were passionate about building my own projects and applications.
-I started my coding journey when I was 12 years of age.
-One of my first ever projects was actually a Discord bot written in JavaScript by using Discord.js and the NodeJS runtime environment.
+I always was passionate about building my own projects and applications.
+I started my coding journey when I was 12 years old.
+One of my first ever projects was a Discord bot written in JavaScript which utilized Discord.js and the NodeJS runtime environment.
 My first ever websites were HORRIBLE but now I would say I am pretty good at making frontend designs.
 You can always check out my [portfolio](https://vin.rocks) for more information about me.
 I have a long journey to go and I am excited to see what this journey will offer me.

 <img src="https://i.redd.it/tsy10hp4ukq21.gif">